 - Free agent first baseman Andres Galarraga signs a three-year $24.8 million contract with the Atlanta Braves, ending a five-year stint with the Colorado Rockies that helped put Colorado on the baseball map.
 Galarraga batted .316 with 172 home runs and 579 RBI with the Rockies, including a National League batting crown in 1993, consecutive RBI titles in 1996 and 1997, and a home run title in 1997.

-- Jeff Conine, another player who exploded after expansion in 1992, is dealt to the Kansas City Royals by the cost-cutting Florida Marlins.
+- Jeff Conine, another player who exploded after joining the Florida Marlins in the 1993 expansion draft, is dealt to the Kansas City Royals by the cost-cutting Marlins, who are busy dealing away the players who just brought them a Championship.

 - 1998 - The New York Mets send catcher Jorge Fabregas to the Florida Marlins in exchange for relief pitcher Oscar Henriquez.